jefflangtech/result_component/README.md

 }
 ```

-The JavaScript comes in with the functionality, changing the translateX() value:
+The JavaScript comes in with the functionality, changing the translateX() parameter:

 ```js
 const toggleSlide = function() {